Omega0x013/focus-point-docs/docs/source/func.rst

 ``multipleDaySort(a, b)``

-    Sorts events based on their duration and start date.
+    Sorts events based on their duration and start date

 .. code-block:: javascript